drkshitiz/use_sql_with_flask/README.md

 SELECT AVG(duration) FROM flights WHERE origin = 'New York';
 ```

-## UPDATE entries in tables of a SQL databaseName
+## UPDATE entries in tables of a SQL database
 ```
 UPDATE flights SET duration = 430 WHERE origin = 'New York' AND destination = 'London';
 UPDATE flights SET duration = duration + 15 WHERE origin = 'New York' AND destination = 'London';